jprante/elasticsearch-jdbc/README.md

 # Documentation

 ## River or feeder?

 The plugin comes in two flavors, river or feeder.
 Here are the differences.
-Depending on your requirements, it is up to you to make a choice.
+Depending on your requirements, it is up to you to make a reasonable choice.

 Note, the JDBC river code wraps the feeder code, there is no reinvention of anything.
-Main difference is the different handling by starting/stopping a separate JVM.
+Main difference is the different handling by starting/stopping the process by a separate JVM in the feeder flavor.

 | River                            | Feeder                             |
 | ---------------------------------| -----------------------------------|